Understanding Flex Property: The Hybrid Solution

 Fitness Recreation Centers

-Accommodates indoor workout areas, retail operations, and equipment storage with professional front-facing amenities.
-Also great for recreation centers and trampoline indoor parks.
+Accommodates indoor workout areas, retail operations, and equipment storage with professional customer amenities.
+Modern crossfit style gyms, etc. Also great for recreation centers and trampoline indoor parks.

 | Aspect |